-4.3.6 Snorkel leaders have the responsibility of preventing any snorkeler from participating in the snorkeling activity if, following a risk assessment, this is determined to be in the best interest of the snorkeler, other snorkelers, or both.
+4.3.6.
+Snorkel leaders have the responsibility of preventing any snorkeler from participating in the snorkeling activity if, following a risk assessment, this is determined to be in the best interest of the snorkeler, other snorkelers, or both.
 A risk assessment can indicate the need to reduce the planned number of snorkelers in each group (see 4.2.2) due to sea conditions or other factors.
+Special attention shall be given to unique risks when children are participating.
+Their aquatic skills and limitations, and those of accompanying adults need to be considered.

-4.3.7 Marine recreation providers shall ensure that, in addition to meeting all specified requirements of ICRAN MAR 3, Boat Operations Standard, boats engaged in snorkeling operations are equipped with the following:
+4.3.7.
+Marine recreation providers shall ensure that, in addition to meeting all specified requirements of ICRAN MAR 3 - Standard Requirements for Recreational Boat Operations in the Mesoamerican Reef System, boats engaged in snorkeling operations are equipped with the following:

-- (a) communications equipment, including contact numbers to directly reach evacuation services and medical services; - (b) navigation equipment appropriate for the locality; - (c) an oxygen first aid unit including sufficient medical-grade oxygen to deliver a minimum of 15 liters per minute for no less than 20 minutes.
+- a) communications equipment, including contact numbers to directly reach evacuation services and medical services; - b) navigation equipment appropriate for the locality; - c) an oxygen first aid unit including sufficient medical-grade oxygen to deliver a minimum of 15 liters per minute for the time required to transport the person to a location where additional oxygen is available.

-4.3.8 The snorkeling leader and boat captain of each boat shall ensure that on leaving a snorkeling site no persons are left behind.
+4.3.8.
+The snorkeling leader and boat captain of each boat shall ensure that on leaving a snorkeling site no persons are left behind.
 Counts of all persons on board before and after each in-water activity shall be recorded, verified and signed by the snorkeling leader and captain.

-4.3.9 Whenever snorkelers are in the water a lookout shall be positioned out of the water or in a tender vessel accompanying the snorkelers where the lookout can see the whole area where snorkeling is taking place.
+4.3.9.
+Whenever snorkelers are in the water a lookout shall be positioned out of the water or in a tender vessel accompanying the snorkelers where the lookout can see the whole area where snorkeling is taking place.
 The lookout shall be able to recognize relevant hazards and snorkelers in difficulty, and be able to either rescue a snorkeler or direct a person who is immediately available and capable of rescuing a snorkeler to do so.

-4.3.10 Marine recreation providers shall ensure that the risks of snorkelers being injured or killed by moving vessels are minimized or eliminated.
+4.3.10.
+Marine recreation providers shall ensure that the risks of snorkelers being injured or killed by moving vessels are minimized or eliminated.
 In determining control measures, the following systems should be considered:

-- (a) ensuring lookouts maintain a watch for approaching vessels and are part of a communications system to allow contact to be made with the approaching vessel in a timely manner; - (b) using unpowered watercraft such as kayaks as tenders; - (c) installing propeller guards on powered tender vessels;

-- (d) using buoys or markers to separate diving activity from vessel activity; - (e) using appropriately sized and displayed flags to indicate snorkeling activity; (Note: this control measure is only effective when the flag is displayed where snorkeling is taking place, not just in the vicinity); - (f) ensuring that staff is familiar with snorkeling sites and able to navigate competently.
+- a) ensuring lookouts maintain a watch for approaching vessels and are part of a communications system to allow contact to be made with the approaching vessel in a timely manner; - b) using unpowered watercraft such as kayaks as tenders; - c) installing propeller guards on powered tender vessels; - d) using buoys or markers to separate diving activity from vessel activity; - e) using appropriately sized and displayed flags to indicate snorkeling activity; (Note: this control measure is only effective when the flag is displayed where snorkeling is taking place, not just in the vicinity); - f) ensuring that staff is familiar with snorkeling sites and able to navigate competently.